sd_question(

 )

-By defining this question inside the server code chunk, the question will be created as a reactive question that can be displayed in the survey using the sd_output()
+By defining this question inside the server function, the question will be created as a reactive question that can then be displayed in the survey.qmd

 function, like this: